Housing men in women’s prisons is a human rights violation.

 Males who identify as transgender are not the only men at risk of violence in men’s prisons.
 We believe solutions for male-on-male violence rests with men’s prisons and that separate units for all vulnerable males is the best option.

-So please sign this petition to Victoria's Minister for Corrections Sonya Kilkenny, Minister for Women The Hon Natalie Hutchins, Minister for Equality Harriet Shing, Attorney-General The Hon Jaclyn Symes, Ombudsman Deborah Glass, and Victorian Equal Opportunities & Human Rights Commissioner Ro Allen, calling on them to remove men from women's prisons in Victoria and protect the human rights and safety of female prisoners.
+So please sign this petition to Victoria's Minister for Corrections Enver Erdogan, Minister for Women The Hon Natalie Hutchins, Minister for Equality Harriet Shing, Attorney-General The Hon Jaclyn Symes, Ombudsman Deborah Glass, and Victorian Equal Opportunities & Human Rights Commissioner Ro Allen, calling on them to remove men from women's prisons in Victoria and protect the human rights and safety of female prisoners.